-GREECE: Hellenic Arms Industry produced HK licensed products for Turkey’s NATO ally, neighbor, and sometimes rival.
+GREECE: Hellenic Arms Industry produced HK licensed products for Greece.
 Sadly, Hellenic Arms is now mostly defunct due to Greece’s economic trauma, but its G3s are still found in active service all over Greece.
 The company has also exported G3s, although not to the extent of the other contractors.

 PORTUGAL: FMP (Fabrica Militar de Portugal) is another longtime producer of the G3 under license from HK.
-Like MKE of Turkey, many of FMP’s HK products were exported over the years, especially to Africa.
+Many of FMP’s HK products were exported over the years, especially to Africa.
 Additionally, Portugal’s active involvement in Africa led to its FMP-produced G3s being selected for active service in Africa’s variety of harsh climates, where its ubiquity rivaled, if it didn’t exceed, the FN FAL.
 FMP G3s were found in service with practically everyone in Africa at one time or another, from Rhodesia’s legendary Selous Scouts and Grey’s Scouts to virtually every guerrilla movement south of the Sahara.

 SAUDI ARABIA: The Al Kharj Arsenal in Saudi Arabia is another longtime HK licensee.
 Outside the relative luxury of the large cities, Saudi offers some of the harshest conditions on earth, combining scorching heat with talcum-fine sand, which finds its way into every crack and crevice on man, beast, and firearm.
 There is a simple reason why HK-design firearms, as opposed to other platforms, are produced there: they work in unforgiving environments.